Nikko pops in my head, “Do we build another room for the girl, Britt.”

 “You get sleeker every time I see you.”

 “Run, and run, this not aging thing is amazing.
 I’m seventeen forever, and my times are outrageous.
-Sloaney is a pain, the wolf gave her a ridiculous advantage, who in hell can run forty miles an hour?”
+Sloaney is a pain, the wolf gave her a ridiculous advantage, who in hell can run forty miles an hour, and keep it up for a mile?”

 “A wolf and Sloane.”